GPA Calculator

 3. GPA Points If you already know the GPA value (like 3.7, 3.0), enter it directly.
 The calculator uses it as-is.

 Most students use percentages or letter grades because those are what appear on transcripts.
-GPA points are useful if you are working from a previous calculation or if your school gives you the points directly.
+GPA points are useful if you are working from a previous calculation or if your school provides them directly.

 If you are in “Semester + Cumulative” mode, the calculator can show you the term GPA you need to reach a target cumulative GPA.